defval/di/docs/advanced.md

 ```

 ### Container Chains

-You can chain containers together so that values can be resolved from a parent container.
+You can chain containers together so that values can be resolved from a
+parent container.
 The child

+**Note:** You should cleanup each container manually.

 ```go
 parent, err := container.New(